 - When you start paragraph 2, try to think of a first sentence that refers back to the first paragraph.

-- Then address one of the perspectives opposing yours and why its supporters are wrong or misguided.
-In the example about intelligent machines above (where we've chosen to argue Perspective 1), you could argue against perspective 2 OR 3 in this paragraph.
+- Then, address a perspective opposing yours and why its supporters are wrong or misguided.
+In the example about intelligent machines above (where we've chosen to argue Perspective 1), you could argue against perspective 2 or 3 (or some other clearly defined perspective) in this paragraph.

 #3: Body Paragraphs (those remaining before the conclusion):